|

 since it actually consists of two copies of itself one third as big.

-Its dimension
+Its fractional dimension

-d is less than 1:
+d (in the sense of Hausdorff) is less than 1:

 Equivalently, you may consider the set of all the numbers